koverholt/cloud.koverholt.com/docs/posts/dialogflow-terraform.md

 As a result, I used the
-[Terraform modules for Dialogflow CX](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/dialogflow_cx_agent) and published some Terraform + Dialogflow scripts so you can spin up Dialogflow CX agents with a single command.
+[Terraform modules for Dialogflow CX](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/dialogflow_cx_agent) and wrote up some Terraform + Dialogflow scripts to reproduced the agent described in the "build a shirt ordering agent" quickstart.

 <center><img src="/assets/images/dialogflow-terraform-graph.png" alt="Terraform Graph of Dialogflow CX Agent" width="800px"></center>